 Planning to visit the MET in New York City but unsure what famous artwork you should see?
 Don’t worry, we are MET experts so we have you covered.
 Here are the most famous sculptures that you absolutely positively should not miss when visiting the Metropolitan Museum of Art.

-The Top 21 Things to See at the MET in NYC
+The Top 21 Pieces of Art To See at the MET in NYC

 Art is about emotion.
 It is an artist unleashing their innermost thoughts and feelings onto the art piece for all to witness.
 It is such a powerful act, that many have been criticized, scrutinized, and even killed just for doing the act.